 Once upon a time peat was the ideal propagation medium, popular with gardeners and commercial growers for its effectiveness in propagating plants.
 For many years any criticism of peat was met with the response “There is no alternative?”

-What happens to the peat bog?
+What happens to the peat bog and how is peat formed?
 Well, to get at it the peat miners first cut drains into the bog to remove the water, which then runs off so the bog can dry out.
 Once dried out, the peat is chopped or bulldozed out and ground up, leaving behind bare, dry soil that cannot regenerate more peat.
 The carbon footprint of this is immense – the mining and transport cost is huge, plus there is the loss of a peat bog, which no longer taking carbon dioxide out of the atmosphere every year.
 What remains continues to decompose, releasing carbon dioxide year after year.
 So using peat is a gift to global warming that just keeps on giving.
 What’s more peat in the garden decomposes after a couple of years and it all goes back into the atmosphere as carbon dioxide and methane, so it’s a case of lose-lose-lose.

 It’s time to take sides – if you are for climate change go on using peat, if you think it would be nice not to extinguish life on this planet, it’s time to go for the alternatives.